Frans-Willem/CsrSpiDrivers/README.md

 I've got such a chip (this one has read-only EEPROM, S/N A50285BI, probably it's a [generation 2 counterfeit](https://blog.cesanta.com/FTDI-adventures)), and verified csr-spi-ftdi to work with it.

-It may produce some communication errors (but they are automatically retried), but in general it works.
+There is a known data loss issue with counterfeit FT232RL chip plugged in USB 3.0 socket.
+If You encounter it (You'll get a warning on stderr), try to replug the programmer to USB 2.0 socket.
+It also may produce some communication errors, but they are automatically retried, so in general it works.

 Some versions of Windows FTDI driver tend to intentionally [brick](https://hackaday.com/2014/10/22/watch-that-windows-update-ftdi-drivers-are-killing-fake-chips/)